-Cairn Rescue USA's adoption process takes approximately 2 to 3 weeks after we receive your completed application and you are matched to a dog in our program to complete.
-We cannot hold a dog or promise any dog to an applicant until all these steps have been completed, and we reserve the right to deny an application at any time in the process if in our board's or officers' opinion the applicant and the dog are not a good match or for any other reason.
+Cairn Rescue USA's adoption process takes approximately 2 to 3 weeks after we receive your completed application and you are matched to a dog in our program to complete (but this is VERY IMPORTANT: YOU GENERALLY MUST BE MATCHED TO ONE OF OUR DOGS BEFORE WE WILL PROCESS YOUR APPLICATION- we don't have very many Reference Checkers so it is not possible for us to process every application we receive).
+We also reserve the right to deny an application at any time in the process if in our board's or officers' opinion the applicant and the dog are not a good match or for any other reason.

 Once the Regional PD has matched you to a dog (and if you did not express interest in the particular dog on your application, after we have confirmed that you are interested in the dog the Regional PD has suggested), we begin checking your personal and veterinary references.
 We will alert you so you in turn can let your references know that we will be contacting them.
 This and making sure that the telephone numbers and email addresses of your references are entered correctly in the application will help speed up the process.

-Once your reference check comes back satisfactory, we will contact you to schedule a home visit.
-This generally takes about 45 minutes and is conducted by a Cairn Rescue USA volunteer.
+Once your reference check comes back satisfactory, we will contact you to schedule a home visit or we may waive it due to Covid-19.
+If we do conduct it, the home visit generally takes about 45 minutes and is conducted by a Cairn Rescue USA volunteer.
 This is an opportunity for you to ask any questions you might have.
 It is also an opportunity for us to make sure that your home is Cairn-ready and call your attention to any hazards in your home you might not be aware of, so that they may be remedied prior to your Cairn's arrival.
 In addition, it is an opportunity for us to make sure that the particular dog you are seeking to adopt will fit into your lifestyle and into your household.
 For that reason it is important that all household members be present.

 The final step is for the Board of Cairn Rescue USA to vote on your application.
 Your Regional PD will notify you of the result.
 If your application is approved, you will also be contacted by the foster home of the dog that you are adopting to coordinate the picking up of your rescue Cairn and will receive an Adoption Contract for the rescue dog you are adopting.
 At the time you take possession of your Cairn, you will be asked to make a donation to Cairn Rescue USA to help defray shelter fees and other costs paid to procure our rescue Cairns, the cost of transporting them to our foster homes, the costs of providing them with food and appropriate veterinary care, including spay/neuter, immunizations, heartworm testing and prevention, and other medical and/or grooming needs as are required by the particular dogs in our program.
-For purebred Cairns under 1 year old, the donation is $350; for purebred Cairns between 1 and 3 years old, the donation is $300; for purebred Cairns between 4 and 7 years old, the donation is $250; for purebred Cairns between 8 and 10 years old, the donation is $200; and for purebred Cairns over 10 years old, the donation is $125.
-For Cairn mixes up to 5 years, the adoption donation is $200; for Cairn mixes between 6 and 10 years old, the donation is $150; and for those over 10 years it is $125.
+For purebred Cairns under 6 months old, the donation is $450; for purebred Cairns between 6 months and 1 year, the donation is $400; for purebred Cairns between 1 and 3 years old, the donation is $350; for purebred Cairns between 4 and 7 years old, the donation is $300; for purebred Cairns between 8 and 10 years old, the donation is $250; and for purebred Cairns over 10 years old, the donation is $150.
+For Cairn mixes up to 5 years, the adoption donation is $250; for Cairn mixes between 6 and 10 years old, the donation is $200; and for those over 10 years it is $150.
 For Cairns that have long-term health issues, the adoption donation may be reduced based on the care and medications that the Cairn will require post-adoption.
-These donations constitute quid-pro-quo donations for tax purposes which means that you are permitted to claim as a charitable donation on your income taxes only the amount that exceeds our good faith estimate of the dog's fair market value (which we list in the Adoption Contract) and will be able to do so only if you itemize your deductions on your income tax return.
+These donations constitute quid-pro-quo donations for tax purposes which means that you are permitted to claim as a charitable donation on your income taxes only the amount that exceeds our good faith estimate of the dog's fair market value (which we list in the Adoption Contract).
 In addition, if the Cairn is microchipped, we require that you pay a microchipping fee of between $20 and $45 as explained in the Adoption Contract.